mail us | mail this page

 Get the data

-We started from a careful reading of some BGA manufacturers 'packaging' or 'layout' application notes on BGAs (or whatever they call them).
-This reading stuff is totally out of character for us and shows just how serious a problem this really is.
-We even tried the ORCAD web site and came up with squat (I am told it has recently been updated and is now quite good on the subject of BGAs).
+We started from a careful reading of some manufacturers 'packaging' or 'layout' application notes on BGAs (or whatever they call them).
+This reading stuff is totally out of character for us and shows just how serious a problem this really was.
+We even tried the ORCAD web site and came up with squat (Ed: written in 2002 doubtless it has improved since).

-Credit where it's due: Both TI and National Semiconductor have great app. notes on BGAs (mostly for 40/48 pin devices but the principles are exactly the same for whopping big 357 pin PowerPC BGAs or mini-BGAs).
+Credit where it's due: Both TI and National Semiconductor had great Application Notes on BGAs (mostly for 40/48 pin devices but the principles are exactly the same for whopping big 357 pin PowerPC BGAs or mini-BGAs).

 Dog-Bones and other Phenomena

-Note: You can use the via-in-pad technique if you have access to micro-vias (which have 4 or 6m holes) but is very expensive and most 'common or garden' type PCB manufacturers don't have it.
+Note: You can use the via-in-pad technique if you have access to micro-vias (which have 4 or 6m holes) but is very expensive and most 'common or garden' type PCB manufacturers don't have the technology (in 2002).

 Now to get the normal clearances when working in the middle of a BGA you can rarely slap the via in a gap between balls.
 Instead you place it slighty to one side (so only some of the solder goes down the hole!!) which gives a shape that looks like a 'dog-bone' (if you are drunk or a long way off or preferably both!).
 You can force ORCAD to do this automatically by setting the max fanout distance to 50% of the ball-to-ball center.